Governance Structure

 Repository Maintainers

 Repository maintainers have Maintain rights to an individual repository as an outside collaborator.
-Among other rights, this allows them to push code to a branch in the JuMP-dev Github organization instead of their personal fork, merge pull requests, and close issues.
+Among other rights, this allows them to push code to a branch in the JuMP-dev GitHub organization instead of their personal fork, merge pull requests, and close issues.

 Community Involvement